EdgeFirstAI/documentation/docs/datasets/tutorials/management.md

 <figcaption>Groups Field</figcaption>
 </figure>

-Once the groups are specified, click "Add Groups" to create the groups.
+Once the groups are specified, click "Split" to create the groups.
 This will automatically divide the samples in the dataset based on the percentages of each group specified.

 <figure markdown="span">
 ![Dataset Groups](../assets/dataset-with-groups.jpg){ align=center }